ofwonogodwin/christian_fellowship/README.md

-# Christian Fellowship Website(In slow development)
+# Christian Fellowship Website(Development to be continued)

 This is  simple and elegant Christian Fellowship Website built with Django.